Why they’re calling Cardano ‘the green blockchain’

 Staking process avoids the massive energy use and hardware pollution caused by Bitcoin and Ethereum mining

-Ever since Satoshi Nakamoto published the Bitcoin whitepaper in 2008, Bitcoin has had its fair share of controversy.
-The cryptocurrency has often been in the limelight for the wrong reasons.
-The biggest criticism is how much the mining activities of Bitcoin – and other cryptos such as Ethereum based on proof-of-useless-work – protocols are damaging the environment.
+Ever since Satoshi Nakamoto published the Bitcoin whitepaper in 2008, Bitcoin has had its fair share of controversy, often being in the limelight for the wrong reasons.
+The biggest criticism is how much the mining activities of Bitcoin’s protocol, based on proof of useless work, are damaging the environment.
 Turns out, well, a lot.

-The University of Cambridge reckons that mining consumes 100 terawatt-hours (TWh) of electricity a year – that’s one trillion watts every hour.
-To put this figure into perspective, that's 0.55% of the electricity produced in the world each year, enough to run a country such as Malaysia or Sweden.
-Digiconomist shows the same energy problem plagues Ethereum.
-And the figures continue to rise.
+At the time of writing, Digicomist estimates that mining consumes 99.37 terawatt hours (TWh) of electricity annually.
+To put this figure into perspective, that’s 0.55% of the electricity produced in the world each year, enough to run a country such as Malaysia or Sweden.

 In recent months, the environmental impact of proof-of-work mining has come to the forefront.
 Mining algorithms require massive amounts of energy.
-This issue was, up to recently, compounded by the fact that 70% of mining was concentrated in China, where electricity production relies on fossil fuels, particularly burning coal.
-A recent crackdown by the Chinese authorities has prompted an exodus of crypto miners, which will probably just move the problem to another country.
-And the issue affects other places anyway.
-Concerns about energy consumption led to the shutting down of a mining hub in Mongolia in March, for example.
+Concerns about energy consumption led to the shutting down of a mining hub in Mongolia in March 2021, for example.

 Profiting from cryptocurrency mining is not restricted by geography or motivation.
-British police swooped on a building this year expecting to find a cannabis farm, for example.
+British police swooped on a building in 2021 expecting to find a cannabis farm.
 Instead, they found 100 computer boards mining Bitcoin with an illegal connection to the electricity grid.
-It was later reported that 'three nerds' had stolen power worth £16,000 a month to make £8,000 in crypto.
+It was later reported that ‘three nerds’ had stolen power worth £16,000 a month to make £8,000 in crypto.

 The greener crypto road

-While fundamental to its function, the proof-of-work algorithms of Bitcoin and Ethereum are their Achilles heel.
+While fundamental to its function, Bitcoin’s proof-of-work algorithm is its Achilles’ heel.
 Powerful, state-of-the-art mining rigs produce better yields, but the faster the rigs are, the more electricity they require.
 This poses the question of long-term sustainability.
-A recent post on the Ethereum Foundation blog claimed that ‘Ethereum’s power-hungry days are numbered’ and that its long-awaited move to proof of stake would use 99.95% less energy, although exactly when this shift will take place remains unclear. (‘Early 2022’ has recently been suggested.)

-But what makes proof of stake, as used by Cardano, a more environmentally friendly blockchain?
+But what makes proof of stake, as used by Cardano, a more environmentally friendly consensus mechanism?

-Proof of work is resource-intensive because miners need to solve ever-more-complex mathematical problems to create blocks.
+Proof of work is resource-intensive because miners must solve ever-more-complex mathematical problems to create blocks.
 They are in an energy-intensive global race to solve meaningless, randomly generated puzzles.
-This massive amount of computational power could be used to map the stars, search for alien life, or speed up the search for Covid vaccines; but it is just wasted effort.
-This wasted digital effort leads to real world consequences as well.
+This massive amount of computational power could be used to map the stars or search for alien life This wasted digital effort leads to real-world consequences.

 The need for powerful hardware leads to a secondary problem: e-waste.
 Miners always need to keep up with rivals, which means buying more powerful mining rigs.
-The 'old' equipment – often suitable only for mining – quickly becomes obsolete.
-It is discarded, and according to the Digiconomist, Bitcoin's e-waste is shockingly high.
-Only 20% of the world's electronic waste is recycled, so the plastics and poisonous materials such as heavy metals in the rigs can end up in landfill.
-(According to predictions by the United Nations, the world will produce up to 120 million tonnes of e-waste a year by 2050.)
+The ‘old’ equipment – often suitable only for mining – quickly becomes obsolete.
+It is discarded, and according to the Digiconomist, Bitcoin’s e-waste is shockingly high.
+Only 20% of the world’s electronic waste is recycled, so the plastics and poisonous materials such as heavy metals in the rigs can end up in a landfill.
+According to predictions by the United Nations, the world will produce up to 120 million tonnes of e-waste annually by 2050.

-So why are commentators in newspapers and on investing blogs such as the Motley Fool calling Cardano the ‘green blockchain’?
-When it comes to sustainability and environment-friendly cryptocurrencies, Cardano has two clear advantages: far less energy consumption, and staking.
+So why have commentators in newspapers and investing blogs such as the Motley Fool called Cardano the ‘green blockchain’?
+Regarding sustainability and environment-friendly cryptocurrencies, Cardano has two clear advantages: far less energy consumption, and staking.